PaulNongL/WatlowF4TscpiLibrary/README.md

 ## Testing

-This implementation has been tested on various Watlow F4T with different configurations according to their instaleld modules for:
+This implementation has been tested on various Watlow F4T with different configurations according to their installed modules for:

 - Temp with cascade
 - Temp and Humi single staged refrig